Chapter 1 - Standard Infection Control Precautions (SICPs)

 Regular corrective spectacles and safety spectacles are not considered eye protection.

 Further information can be found in the eye/face protection literature review.

 Fluid Resistant Type IIR surgical face masks must be:

 - worn if splashing or spraying of blood, body fluids, secretions or excretions onto the respiratory mucosa (nose and mouth) is anticipated/likely;

-- a full face visor may be used as an alternative to fluid resistant Type IIR surgical face masks to protect against splash or spray.
-However, a full face visor alone is not sufficient when droplet precautions are being employed and a fluid resistant Type IIR surgical face mask and eye/face protection must be worn as outlined in Appendix 16.
+(as part of SICPs a full face visor may be used as an alternative to fluid resistant Type IIR surgical face masks to protect against splash or spray.)

 - worn to protect patients from the operator as a source of infection when performing invasive spinal procedures such as myelography, lumbar puncture and spinal anaesthesia ,inserting a Central Vascular Catheter (CVC), performing intra-articular (joint) injections;

-- well fitting and fit for purpose (fully covering the mouth and nose) (manufacturers’ instructions must be adhered to ensure effective fit/protection); and
+- well fitting and fit for purpose (fully covering the mouth and nose);

 - removed or changed;